 We boost our posts as well, through retargeting or narrowing down an audience with specific interests, which tends to work out well at times.

 3. Bringing Non-Sales People On Board

-A different perspective can help your sales team and may be able to fill in the gaps to build that perfect selling approach.
+A different perspective can help your sales team be more high-performance and may be able to fill in the gaps to build that perfect selling approach.
 Others can help in opening opportunities or finding platforms to boost your sales team performance.

 - A business developer can structure your business and plan your growth concept – identifying your market, customer persona, and how to grow further.

 - Growth hackers specialize in finding innovative and creative approaches for scaling your business, often through low-cost channels (online, guerrilla marketing, etc)

 - A PR team can boost your popularity through different online and offline magazines, traditional media, and others, which can lead to interviews, conference talks, and others that would boost your reputation

 - You can reach out to business consultants and mentors that could charge you a retainer fee (or if you’re lucky and have a brilliant idea, coach you for free) and help you with refining your business model for success